nice-game-hints/cleo/Chapter-1/Island/shrimp.md

 # I have found the source of the foot pain.
 Ah, of course - the shrimp empire at the behest of Shrimpus Maximus.

+Your new objective is to effectively assassinate the beaver that has been troubling the Shrimpire.

+# Beaver?
+Where?
-Your new objective is to take out that beaver you may have seen when exploring the island earlier.
+You may have seen him when exploring the island earlier.

-# Where do I even begin?
+# One more hint?
+Beavers like to build dams - where would the best place to build one be on an island like this?

+## Can you tell me where the beaver is?
+North of the tent, a rocky path takes you up to a cliff; this cliff overlooks the pesky beaver.

+Keep this location in mind, as it's the only place you can get access to the beaver.

+# Alright, but what's the deal with the shrimp?
+How am I supposed to know?
+I just write the hints, dude.

-You've got a broken lance now - what does it look like?
+Anyway, he gave you a broken lance - what does it look like?

 # A weapon?
 Well, for shrimp, yes - but what can it do for a human?

 ## Knitting?
 No, lock picking!
-This is a video game!
+This is a video game, after all!
 Go pick the locked drawer in the tent!

 # Stealth Increased!
-You got the socks and [Malthe's cocktail bible.](malthe.md)
+You got the socks and Malthe's cocktail bible.

-If that name is unfamiliar, try exploring the island some more.
+If the name 'Malthe' is unfamiliar, try [exploring the island some more.](malthe.md)

 # Uh, socks?
 In a drawer?
-Don't question it - instead, question what you could do with them.
+Yes, socks go in a drawer.
+Where else do you put clothes?

 # A hint, please?
-They're quite a distracting colour.
+These socks are quite a distracting colour.

+Bonus hint: ^[Did you find anything that could be distracted?]

 ## A less cryptic hint, please?
-Put the socks on the washing line to distract the crab.
+Put the socks on the washing line near the tent to distract the naughty crab.

-^[This gives you the opportunity to grab the tights from the washing line.]
+^[This gives you an opportunity to take the tights from the washing line.]

 # Now what?
 It always helps to know your enemy.
 Don't you have a good vantage point near here?